SUPPORT OUR STARS

 Make Room for Reading

 Kids spend the first few years in school learning to read.
-They'll spend the rest of their lives reading to learn (and be entertained, inspired, understand or feel understood, and more).
-Reading is a huge component of all learning, so being a skilled reader will help your child in all subject areas.
-In fact, according to literacy experts, reading is the most important thing you can do to increase your child's odds of academic success.
+They'll spend the rest of their lives reading to learn (and be entertained, inspired, understand others or feel understood, and more).
+Reading is a huge component of all learning, so being a skilled reader will help our kids in all subject areas.
+In fact, according to experts, reading is the most important thing we can do to set our kids up for academic success.

-So, read to your child.
-Or read with your child.
+So, let's read to our kids.
+Or read with our kids.
 Or listen to audiobooks together.
-Or listen to your child read to you.
-Read together as a family.
-Read independently in the same room.
-Let your child catch you reading.
-Encourage your child to read to a pet, younger sibling, stuffed animal, or overgrown plant.
-Read the classics.
-Read new releases.
-Read fiction and nonfiction of all types and genres.
-Read picture books and chapter books and graphic novels.
+Or listen to our children read to us.
+Let's read together as a family.
+Let's read independently in the same room.
+How about if we let our children catch us reading?
+We might encourage our kids to read to a pet, younger sibling, stuffed animal, or overgrown plant.
+Let's read the classics.
+Let's read new releases.
+Let's read fiction and nonfiction of all types and genres, and picture books and chapter books and graphic novels.
 The specifics don't matter.
-Just make time to read.
+Let's just make time to read!